 Lillian Russell, Saratoga Socialite

-Actress and opera star Lillian Russell was among the rich and famous who flocked to Saratoga in the late 20th century.
-Russell's distinct personality still makes her stand out in the history of society women.
+Actress and opera star Lillian Russell was among the rich and famous who flocked to Saratoga in the late 19th century.

-Born in 1860, Russell was raised in Chicago.
-When she was 18 her parents divorced, and the young woman moved to New York with her mother and quickly became a professional performer.
-Comic opera was her speciality, and she travelled all over the world performing in operettas and theatre.
+Russell was born Helen Louise Leonard in Iowa in 1861 and was raised in Chicago.
+When she was 16 or 17, Russell moved to New York City with her mother and landed her first stage role a year or two later.
+Comic opera was her speciality, and as she rose in popularity, she travelled all over the world performing in operettas and theatre.

-Russell visited Saratoga quite often with companion Diamond Jim Brady, and was first seen in Saratoga in 1882.
-She often caused quite a scene, bicycling down Broadway on her gold-plated bicycle with handlebars that bore a monogram encrusted in jewels.
+Russell was first seen in Saratoga in the 1880s and returned to the Spa City quite often with companion Diamond Jim Brady.
+She typically caused quite a scene, riding down Broadway on her gold-plated bicycle with handlebars that bore a monogram encrusted in jewels.

 Lillian's Restaurant - a downtown Saratoga mainstay for more than four decades until its closing in 2015 - was named in her honor.